 Ants are abundant everywhere in Utah, and pavement ants are one of the most common species around.
 These ants are attracted to a wide variety of food sources.
 If you see an ant in your yard or notice an unwelcome visitor in your home, chances are it’s a pavement ant.

 One of the reasons that pavement ants are so ubiquitous is because they are well-adapted to urban environments.

-As their name suggests, in urban areas, pavement ants nest under sidewalks and they are also commonly found under the foundations of buildings and under patios.
+As their name suggests, pavement ants can nest under sidewalks and they are also commonly found under the foundations of buildings and patios.
 Once a scout has found its way into a building through a tiny crack or opening, they leave chemical scent trails that other pavement ants can follow to a food source.

-Pavement ants have a sting but it’s too weak to be dangerous to humans.
-They are a real nuisance if they infest your home, however, contaminating food and surfaces and leaving trails for thousands more ants to follow.
+Pavement ants have a sting, but it’s too weak to be dangerous to humans.
+They are a real nuisance if they infest your home, however.
+Just a few ants can quickly contaminate food and surfaces and leave trails for thousands more ants to follow.

-There are some things you can do to try and prevent tiny pavement ants from entering your home but you generally won’t realize you have an issue until they’re already inside.
-Following these tips may dissuade pavement ants from making your kitchen their next target:
+Unfortunately, you generally won’t realize you have an issue with pavement ants until they’re already inside.There are some things you can do to try and prevent tiny pavement ants from entering your home so that you never have to deal with a large infestation.
+Following these tips may dissuade pavement ants from making your kitchen their next target.

 If you’ve already noticed pavement ants in your home, don’t panic.
 There are many natural methods you can try for getting rid of pavement ants.
 These include:

 If you have a serious pavement ant infestation, ant baits may also be effective.

 At the end of the day, the best way to remove pavement ants is to call a professional pest control company like H2 Pest Control.
 Professional treatments are thorough and effective in a way that DIY solutions aren’t.